Close-up of a cannabis leaf, highlighting visible trichomes and intricate details.

 Do all cannabis strains have flavonoids?

 Yes, all cannabis strains contain flavonoids.
-However, the type and concentration of flavonoids can vary greatly between strains.
-This is part of what gives each strain its unique characteristics, including its smell, taste, and effects.
+However, the type and concentration of flavonoids can vary greatly between strains, which gives each strain its unique characteristics.

 Are flavonoids responsible for the color of cannabis?